charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 "proxy": "http://localhost:30026",
 ```

-This is meant for us only during development.
+This is meant for use only during development.
 When we ship, we do two things.

 1. At the command line we run this command to build our production code:
   a. npm run build